trevordbunch/cis411_lab0_req/labreports/LAB0_BenOfTheOneRing.md

 b.2: The system must be capable of accepting both falcon dollars and credit card info (a real anonymous user)

-b.3: The system, including extra staff requirements, cannot increase the price of an order more than $1.50 (a real anonymous user)
+b.3: The system, including extra staff requirements, cannot increase the price of an order more than $1.50 (Mike Shoul)

 ## User
 u.1: User must be able input their current location, including building, floor, and classroom (a second real anonymous user)